sunlightlabs/django-locksmith/README.rst

 Installation
 ------------

-There are only two requirements to start using locksmith.auth:
+To start using locksmith.auth:

 * add 'locksmith.auth' to ``INSTALLED_APPS``
 * add a line like: (r'^api/', include('locksmith.auth.urls')) to urls.py

-If you have a Django model that is used to store your statistics you can define the following variables so that running ``./manage.py apireport`` can automatically generate statistics to send to the hub instance.
+Add the following settings to your settings.py:

+``LOCKSMITH_HUB_URL``
+    URL to your locksmith.hub instance ``LOCKSMITH_SIGNING_KEY``
+    signing key for this locksmith.auth instance ``LOCKSMITH_API_NAME``
+    name of this locksmith.auth instance

+The following settings are optional and can be used to enable reporting statistics via ``./manage.py apireport``:

 ``LOCKSMITH_STATS_APP``
     application of the API log model (default: api)